-But when I was out practicing I found that even with my ISO set to the lowest it would go (80) and my aperture set to the smallest it would go (8 ), the longest exposure I could manage was 1/25 of a second.
-And this camera is so quick I can actually hand-hold for that time.
+But when I was out practicing I found that even with my ISO set to the lowest it would go (80) and my aperture set to the smallest it would go (8 ), the longest exposure I could manage on a sunny day was 1/25 of a second.
+And this camera is so fast I can actually hand-hold for that time.

 Of course it was sunny and bright the whole two weeks we were in Wales which makes it even more difficult to get a long exposure.
-I had to face it – those really cool daytime loooong exposures need a better camera than I had.
+I had to face it – to get those really cool daytime loooong exposures I needed a better camera than I had.

 But all my experimenting did result in some motion blur, especially if I focused on the areas in shadow.
-And I quite prefer these shots to the standard frozen motion shots.
+I find I quite prefer these shots to the standard frozen motion shots.

 Here is Furnace Falls in Wales with a standard exposure that freezes motion.

 The same falls blurred by using longer exposure, 1/25 sec, the best I could do with a point and shoot camera on a sunny day.
 Swallow Falls in Wales, focussing on a darker area of the falls.

 I carried that experience home and tried with some of our more home-grown waterfalls.